 You must be honest in answering the questions.
 Always err on the side of giving more information.

-Your fingerprints will be taken at a PSI testing center if you pass the license exam.
+Your fingerprints will be taken at the PSI testing center after you take and pass the license exam.
 The fingerprints are processed through the Oregon State Police (OSP) and the Federal Bureau of Investigation (FBI).
 You will pay a fee directly to PSI to have your fingerprints taken and processed.
 Please contact PSI for the current fee.

 Fingerprints must be submitted digitally through PSI.